gramps-project/gramps-web-docs/docs/en/install_setup/configuration.md

 `EXPORT_DIR` | Temporary directory where the output of exporting the Gramps database will be stored `REGISTRATION_DISABLED` | If `True`, disallow new user registration (default `False`) `DISABLE_TELEMETRY` | If `True`, disable statistics telemetry (default `False`).
 See [telemetry](telemetry.md) for details.
+`PILLOW_MAX_IMAGE_PIXELS` | Sets the PIL.Image.MAX_IMAGE_PIXELS parameter, which indicates the number of pixels that the processed image can contain.
+See [docs](https://pillow.readthedocs.io/en/stable/reference/Image.html#PIL.Image.MAX_IMAGE_PIXELS) for details.

 !!! info